emedware/svelte-lazy-router/README.md

 ### Route determination

-When a `(route: string, params: Dictionary)` is used, like the attributes of the `<Link>` element or the parameters to the `match` function, either the route begins with a '/' - in which case the `params` part is ignored and the route string is analyzed as a path, either it does not begin with a '/' and is therefore used as a route name.
+When a `(route: string, params: Record<string, string>)` is used, like the attributes of the `<Link>` element or the parameters to the `match` function, either the route begins with a '/' - in which case the `params` part is ignored and the route string is analyzed as a path, either it does not begin with a '/' and is therefore used as a route name.

 If two routes have the name "details", one under the route "author" and one under the route "book", the name "details" will raise an ambiguity error.
 The names `"author/details"` and `"book/details"` (where both "author", "book" and "details were given as route names) are valid and non-ambiguous.